 Typical employers

 Finding jobs in this sector is not always straightforward.
-Short-term possibilities are available on a competitive basis and are a means of becoming established.
+Short-term opportunities are available on a competitive basis and are a means of becoming established.

-You can also apply for mainstream graduate jobs and training in a range of industries, such as banking, insurance, media and public relations.
+You can also apply for mainstream graduate jobs and training in a range of industries, such as marketing and sales, banking, insurance, media and public relations.

 Find information on employers in creative arts and design and other job sectors.